The 11 Best Margaritas in Boston

 Lolita Cocina & Tequila Bar: Lolita Margarita, $12

-The signature margarita at this sultry Back Bay lounge adds a touch of mouth-puckering grapefruit juice to the blend of Zapopan Reposado and Combier triple sec.
-The restaurant recently reopened after renovations to its building, and now offers tableside tequila service, too.
+The signature margarita at both locations of this sultry lounge adds a touch of mouth-puckering grapefruit juice to the blend of house Lolita Blanco tequila, orange liqueur, and lime.

 Lone Star Taco Bar: El Diablo, $11